sievericcardo/greenhouse_dt_project/README.md

 #### **SMOL Language**
 [SMOL](https://smolang.org/) (Semantic Modeling Object Language) is an object-oriented language that, among others, allows to
 - Interact with influxDB to read data from the database
-- Read and query a knowlegde graph, mapping the data read to objects in the language
+- Read and query a knowledge graph, mapping the data read to objects in the language
 - Map the whole program state to a knowledge graph by mean of the *semantic lifting*.
 The program state can then be queried to extract information
 - Represent and run simulations (FMO) and interact with modelica <!-- TODO: add information when we get it-->

 In our case it is used to connect the asset model to the data collected by the data collectors, perform the semantic lifting of the program state and interact with simulations to create the digital twin of the greenhouse.

-### **Project Components**
+### **Software Components**

-#### **Sensors**
+#### **Sensors Scripts**
 @eduardz1

-#### **Python sensor-data controller**
+#### **Data collectors Python program**
-Python program that is run on the data collectors and is responsible for collecting data from the sensors and sending them to the host computer.
+Python program that is run on the data collectors and is responsible for collecting data from the sensors and sending them to the influxDB instance on the host computer.

 It achieves this by:
 - A virtual representation of the various assets in the greenhouse is created (E.g. Plants in the greenhouse).
-- Each virtual asset is connected to a set of physical sensors (Eg. Virtual plants are connected to the appropriate camera that retrieves plant health and growth).
+- Each virtual asset is connected to a set of physical sensors (E.g. Virtual plants are connected to the appropriate camera that retrieves plant health and growth).
 - Virtual assets periodically collect data from the sensors, create a data point containing the asset identifiers and the sensors detection and send it to the host computer.

 ### **Greenhouse Asset Model**